Facts About the COVID-19 Vaccine

 COVID-19 vaccines are safe.
 They were developed using science that has been around for decades.
 They are not experimental.
 They went through all the required stages of clinical trials.
 Extensive testing and monitoring have shown that these vaccines are safe and effective.
 COVID-19 vaccines have received and continue to undergo the most intensive safety monitoring in U.S. history.
 Learn more about how vaccines work.

 COVID-19 vaccines are effective.
 They can keep you from getting and spreading the virus that causes COVID-19.
-Learn more about the different vaccines.
-COVID-19 vaccines also help keep you from getting seriously ill even if you do get COVID-19.
+The vaccines also help keep you from getting seriously ill, even if you do get COVID-19.
 Getting vaccinated yourself may also protect people around you, particularly people at increased risk for severe illness from COVID-19.
 We recommend that you get vaccinated regardless of whether you already had COVID-19.
 Evidence is emerging that people get better protection by being fully vaccinated compared with having had COVID-19.

 Facts about COVID-19 Vaccines